LEAGUE7QC/LEAGUE7QC.github.io/docs/organizational-guidelines.md

 - No more than 2 staff members can be part of the same team
 - Staff members must declare any potential conflicts of interest related to their participation in the league
 - All decisions made by staff members who are also players will be subject to heightened scrutiny and must be documented for review

+### 8.3 Presidential Participation in Games

+The President is allowed to participate in league games under the following conditions:
+- The President must declare their intention to participate before the start of each season
+- Participation must be approved by a majority vote of the Captains' Council
+- The President cannot be on the same team as any of the *appointed* Staff members
+- The President must recuse themselves from any decisions directly affecting:
+  - Their team
+  - Any match they participate in
+  - Any match involving their team, even if they're not playing
+- All decisions made by the President that could affect game outcomes must be publicly documented and justified
+- The President must declare any potential conflicts of interest related to their participation in the league
+- The President's league participation will be reviewed by the Captains' Council at the end of each season
+- This review will consider the impact on league operations, fairness, and community perception
+- The President cannot participate in discussions or votes related to rule changes that could directly affect their performance or team's standing
+- In cases where the President's participation significantly impacts their ability to fulfill their duties, the Captains' Council may recommend temporary reassignment of certain responsibilities
+- The Captains' Council reserves the right to revoke the President's participation privilege at any time if it is deemed to be detrimental to the league's integrity or operations
+- For any conflicts involving the President's team or matches, the Founder will oversee the resolution process

 ## 9. Transparency